Framing Your Question

 Stakeholders involved

-Who else is affected, and whose input is needed for solution validation e.g. regulators, shareholders
+Who else is affected, and whose input is needed for solution validation e.g. regulators, shareholders.
+Stakes involved?

 Decision maker